 Women currently make up nearly half of all dental students and 25% of practicing dentists.
-Before the 1970s, only 3% of dentists were women.
+Before the 1970s, fewer than 3.3% of American dentists were women.
 Independent-minded women struggled to obtain degrees, establish practices, and be respected as professionals.

 Here are four women who changed the face of the profession.
 Click on each link to learn more about these impressive dentists.